evanbowman/blind-jump/README.md

 ```
 This will create an executable in the src folder.
 In the future running this make target will create a deb packege in the prod folder.

-## Why GPL?

-I chose GPL because my intention is to give the game away for free, and to share the source files, but I do not want anyone else selling my work.
-While GPL doesn't expressly prevent this, the copyleft clause makes it sort of difficult.

 ## Bugs

 Please report any bugs that you find.
 I want the application to feel well polished, so if there are any legitiment runtime issues I'd like to know about them.
 As of right now it compiles with no warnings and passes two separate static analysis tools with no issues, so I do not expect that the app will crash.